jonnSmith/jonnSmith/README.md

-Months of coding save week of planing
+> Months of coding save week of planing...

 Hi, I'm Yevhen and this is my Github)